legoaggelos/GraveDemolisher/README.md

 1.0 (initial release) was made in 2 weeks.
 It is probably filled with bugs.
 The 1.0 jar works on windows.

-Not on linux.
-Can't confirm if it works on MacOS.
-I will make it work on linux too.
-Soon.
-There are also a lot of more things I want to add, just not soon.
+The 2.0 jar works on windows, and is much better than the 1.0 one.
+It probably works on linux and mac as well, but havent tested.

 This game is inspired by "Grave Puncher", a game in the show Randy Cunningham: 9th Grade Ninja.

-This was made with javafx 22 and java 22.
+This was made with javafx 22 and java 21.

-Minimum requirements will come with linux suport.
+Minimum requirements will come ... sometime.

 If you encounter any bugs add them as an issue!